Topl/BramblSc-docs/docs/Modules/Quivr/Proposer.md

 * `min` or `max` parameters are not provided.
 * `min` or `max` is out of range.
 Acceptable values are 1 to 9223372036854775807 inclusive.
-* `max`is not greater or equal to `min`
+* `max` is less than `min`

 ### Description

-Create a Height Lock Proposition.
+Creates a Height Lock Proposition.
 A Height Lock Proposition requires that its containing transaction joins a block whose height is valid.
 The height of the block will be specified by the parameter `chain`.
 A given block height is valid if both of the following conditions are true:

 * height is less than or equal to `max`
 * height is greater than or equal to `min`